chef/community-site/site/content/_index.md

       any scale.

-      With Chef Infra, your infrastructure is defined as code, ensuring that configuration policies are flexible, versionable, testable, and human readable.
+      With Chef Infra, your infrastructure is defined as code, ensuring that configuration policies are flexible, versionable, testable, and human-readable.

-      Automate your system configuration, on the platforms you need, whether in the cloud, in the datacenter, or in the field.
+      Automate your system configuration on the platforms you need, whether in the cloud, in the data center, or in the field.
 Don’t solve the same problems over and over again!
-Automate them and give your team the ability to build new innovations.
+Automate them and give your team the ability to build innovations.
     header: Infrastructure
     url: 'https://www.chef.sh'
   inspec: